-There may be some parts of you or your desires that were kept at bay while you dug deep into caring for your family.
+There may be some parts of you or your desires that are kept at bay while you dig deep into caring for your family and taking care of responsibilities in your work.
 Or maybe there are some new things you’ve been thinking about trying, but you feel a little out of your comfort zone doing so because it isn’t something that you would’ve considered your type of thing.

 By nature I am a very reserved, conservative person.
 This reflects not only in my mannerisms, but also in my wardrobe.
 For whatever reasons my mind made up, I used to always wear mostly wear black, navy, beige, and white tones when I dressed for church or professional events.
 It actually took some sort of tipping point to come to a formal decision to purchase some colors for my wardrobe.

-Today is my birthday and I find myself looking at 2 purses on my dresser that I bought because they were cute.
+On my birthday I found myself looking at 2 purses on my dresser that I bought because they were cute.
 But I never have used them out in public, though I know in the back of my mind I have wanted to.
 I think my conservative nature makes me try not to draw attention to myself or not to be comfortable being too playful or silly around strangers.
 I’m sure that is based in some limiting beliefs that I unknowingly adopted over the years.

 Walk in God’s Freedom

 We have freedom through Christ.
 Yet sometimes our own beliefs, thoughts, discomforts, or fears of what others may think or if we may get embarrassed keep us from stepping out of our comfort zones to be who we really are.

 “For you created my inmost being; you knit me together in my mother’s womb.
 I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well.” ~Psalm 139:13-14 NIV